SoftwareAteliers/asp-net-core-vue-starter/README.md

 ## Getting started

 * Clone this repository `git clone https://github.com/SoftwareAteliers/asp-net-core-vue-starter`
-* Restore client side dependencies by running `npm install` in /ClientApp folder
+* Restore client-side dependencies by running `npm install` in /ClientApp folder

-You have two choices when it come at how your preffer to run it.
+You have two choices when it comes to how you prefer to run the app.
 You can either use the command line or the build-in run command.

 ### 1. Using the command line